AnastasiayR/ar_journey/README.md

 # General

-Helly everyone!
+Hello everyone!
 My name is Anastasiia and I begin my journey to software development world.
-I've chose Python as my first programming language due to its widespread and frientliness.
+I've chosen Python as my first programming language due to its widespread and frientliness.
 I'm already very excited and eager to gain a new knowledge about both python and software development in general.
 This is my first ever repository ever and I hope for your understanding and help with your reasonable and constructive critics.
 All your advices are much appreciated!

 # Description